-The access point can broadcast on the 5 GHz band (the preferred band for the backhaul connection) and the 2.4 GHz band.
+The access point can broadcast on the 5 GHz high and low bands (the preferred bands for the backhaul connection) and the 2.4 GHz band.
 Depending on the WiFi capability of the WiFi client, any band can provide the fronthaul connection.